DeadPool-4422/a7y18lte-Resources/README.md

 The original kernel of the OneUI 2.0 is also included in this repository for future reference and use, if needed.
 It's named `stock-boot.7z`.
 Here are the steps to install it:

 1. Download `stock-boot.7z`.
-2. Extract the .img file inside the .7z file.
+2. Extract the boot.img file inside the .7z file.
-3. Flash the extracted .img file in the boot partition of your device using recovery.
+3. Flash the extracted boot.img file in the boot partition of your device using recovery.

 Please remember to back up your data before proceeding with the kernel installation.